-It is a vital component in an air conditioning system which acts as a heat exchanging unit which releases the heat, unlike a radiator, the job of which is to absorb the heat from the engine coolant and keep dispensing the heat out in the atmosphere to keep the engine running cool.
+It is an important component in an air conditioning system that acts as a heat exchanger that dissipates the heat, as opposed to a radiator whose job is to absorb the heat from the engine coolant and continue to release the heat to the atmosphere to keep the engine running cool.

 What is an AC Condenser?

-The condenser looks a lot like a radiator, having fin-like tubes inside but they are made a bit thinner than radiators as its task is to release heat rather than absorbing it.
+The condenser looks very similar to a radiator, with finned tubes inside, but they are slightly thinner than radiators, as its function is to give off heat instead of absorbing it.

 AC Condenser Fan Symptoms

-Since the condenser is one of the main parts of a car air conditioning system, without it the system would fail to perform as it should and its effects can be dangerous to other parts of the engine too.
+Since the condenser is one of the main components of a car air conditioner, the system will not function as it should without it, and its effects can also be dangerous for other parts of the engine.

 The air isn’t cooled when AC is turned on

-The first and foremost sign to look for.
-This is rather straightforward to diagnose that, upon switching the cooling system on, if the air doesn’t cool, there could be a problem with the condenser.
+This is the first and most important sign to look for.
+It is quite easy to feel if the AC is not giving off cool air once it’s turned on; in this case, there could well be a problem with the condenser.

 The AC gives out warm air